LeonardoGuevara/mesapro/README.md

 HOW TO USE IT:
 * There are 3 important config files (into the `/mesapro/tmule` folder) that must be launched in order to run everything shown on the system architecture scheme.
 If implementing it on the Thorvald-014 (the one used during the whole MeSAPro project), the `rasberry-hri_navigation.yaml` is launched on the NUC (computer without GPU, used as master), the `rasberry-hri_safety_perception.yaml` is launched on the ZOTAC (computer with GPU), and the `rasberry-hri_monitoring.yaml` can be launched in any laptop in order to visualize and monitor the robot localization, human detections and safety actions.
 * The config files into `tmule` folder have several parameters that can be modified in case some features of the human detection or safety system are not required for certain tests.
-For instance, the leg detection can be disabled to test only camera detections, the thermal information can be disable, audio or visual alerts can be disabled if neccesary, etc.
+For instance, the leg detection can be disabled to test only camera detections, the thermal information can be disable, audio or visual alerts can be disabled if neccesary, etc. Moreover, the directories of important packages or files can be modified which include the bag files directory, the workspace directory, the anaconda directory, the OpenPose directory, etc.
 * To test the safety system in simulation (GAZEBO), you can launch the config file `rasberry-hri_sim.yaml`.
 In this simulation, the human perception system is replaced by a node that is publishing the human information of two simulated people commanded by a joystick.
 * To test the human detection system (based only on camera data) using bag files, you can launch the config file `rasberry-hri_camera_detector.yaml`.
 * To test the human detection system (based only on LiDAR data) using bag files, you can launch the config file `rasberry-hri_leg_detector.yaml`.